 This mummy-style military sleeping bag is up to 83 inches long, yet it weighs just 5 pounds, making it easy to carry along for any outdoor trip.

-We loved this bag’s design because there is 2x the amount of insulation around the feet compared to the upper part of the bag, which really helps to keep the extremities warmer than in your typical sleeping bag.
+We loved this bag’s design because there is 2x the amount of insulation around the feet compared to the upper part of the bag, which helps to keep the extremities warmer than in your typical sleeping bag.

 This is an excellent value purchase with a rating of 10 degrees.